thinkphp/computer-science-in-c/Gems /OOP /Encapsulation /README.md

-# An example of encapsulation
+# An Application of Encapsulation

 https://ideone.com/2Pgn3o